kwolbachia/Visualization_toolset/README.md

 	- [n6]  yellow

 * __Installation :__
-	- put the Visualization_toolset.ijm file in the toolset directory of your ImageJ or Fiji application.
+	- Place the Visualization_toolset.ijm file in the toolset directory of your ImageJ or Fiji application.
-	- You will now find the toolset in the toolset menu of imageJ bar [>>] button
+	- You will now find the toolset in the toolset menu of imageJ bar ( [>>] button ).